sreachtools/SReachTools/docs/_docs/src/modules/nonStochReach/getSReachLagOverapprox/index.md

   --------
     overapprox_set - Polyhedron object for the overapproximation of the stochastic reach set
+    overapprox_tube- [Optional] Tube comprising of an overapproximation of the stochastic reach sets across the time horizon

   Notes:
   * From computational geometry, intersections and Minkowski differences are